juliencombattelli/learnvulkan/README.md

 ## Supported platforms

-- Linux (GCC and Clang): tested on Ubuntu 22.04 and 24.04
+- Linux (GCC, Clang): tested on Ubuntu 22.04 and 24.04
-- Windows (MSVC): tested on Windows 10 and 11
+- Windows (MSVC, MinGW): tested on Windows 10 and 11

 ## Requirements